Retentio/Makejs/README.md

  Configure Makejs:

   Makejs configuration is easy.
 You have an object for each folder you want to parse.
+Check the config.sample.js file.

     [{
       src:"src",